Do you know how I like to spend a day at the office?

-- Present a professional, unified front.
+- Present a professional, seamless front.
 Your callers will likely assume that Ruby’s receptionists work right in your office.
-We answer how you want us to with a highly customizable service designed to fit the unique needs of your business.
-From 100% live call-answering and transferring, taking messaging, making outbound calls, scheduling, and more, you receive all of the skills you’d want from an in-house receptionist without having to actually hire one.
+We answer the way you want us to, with our highly customizable service designed to fit the unique needs of your business.
+From 100% live call-answering and transferring, taking messaging, making outbound calls, scheduling and more, you receive all of the skills you’d want from an in-house receptionist, without actually hiring one.

 - Live chat for your bottom line.
-We also have a live chat solution fit for meeting your customers (and prospects) where they are, 24/7.
-This means that you don’t have to expend virtual people-power on tasks like constantly monitoring the chat box on your website, while still resting assured that someone is.
+We also have a live chat solution for meeting your customers (and prospects) where they are, 24/7.
+This means that you don’t have to expend your important labor and time on tasks like constantly monitoring the chatbox on your website; you can rest assured we’re on it.
 People can interact with your business on their terms, while you continue to work on yours.

 - Keep it human.
-You could opt for phonetrees and chat-bots, but there is nothing more frustrating for a customer than having to press “0” until their thumb falls off or meeting a dead-end with a chatbot incapable of answering their contextual q’s.
+You could opt for phone trees and chat-bots, but there is nothing more frustrating for a customer than having to press “0” until their thumb falls off or meeting a dead-end with a chatbot incapable of answering their nuanced questions.
 Create a customer service experience that makes you and your business feel accessible to your clients, no matter where you might actually be!

 Whether you’re looking for a better way to run your business or simply needing a little extra wiggle room in how you work, going virtual is probably a lot more viable than you would have expected.

-Where would YOU go if there wasn’t an office-bound desk holding you back?
+Where would YOU and your business go if there wasn’t an office-located desk holding you back?